High-Risk Car Insurance in Arizona

 If you're driving in Arizona and get a ticket, you might wonder how long it will increase your car insurance rates.
 Major driving violations, like DUIs or reckless driving, can change your rates for up to 10 years.

-For a smaller violation, your rates might go up for three to five years.
+For a minor violation, your rates may go up for three to five years.
 Every insurance company has its own rules about this.

 Arizona High-Risk Car Insurance: Buyer's Guide